FlammingFrost/tech-blog/content/posts/notes/Beginner Guide/Configurate Python Env in Linux/index.md

 #### Delete an environment

-- Use `rmvirtualenv env_name` to delete an environment.
+- Use `rm virtualenv env_name` to delete an environment.

 #### List all environments

-- Use `lsvirtualenv` to list all environments.
+- Use `ls virtualenv` to list all environments.

 ---